collocations.org

 1. attention to/thought for sb/sth

-VERB + REGARD
+VERB + regard

 have

-(often law) When exercising its discretion, the court will have regard to all the circumstances.
+When exercising its discretion, the court will have regard to all the circumstances.

 pay, show